aciuldin/aciuldin/README.md

 I will share with you all my software development works in surveying and cartography areas.

-You can help mapping the world here https://tasks.hotosm.org/
+You can help to map the world here https://tasks.hotosm.org/

 <!---
 aciuldin/aciuldin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.